yuno-payments/yuno-docs/docs/SDKs/choose-the-right-integration-for-you.md

 Plugins offer the fastest and easiest integration with just a few clicks and basic configuration:

 * **Ease of implementation**: Quick setup with minimal development effort.
-* **Platform dependency**: Feature availability depends on the platform’s capabilities.
+* **Platform dependency**: Feature availability depends on the platform's capabilities.

 Currently, Yuno supports plugin integration with [VTEX](doc:vtex).